-Is there more to this topic than what you think?
-We sure think so…..
-With certain caveats.
-When customers ask this question, is Hybrid flooring that’s thicker a better option?; the answer can take some time to explain adequately.
+Is there more to hybrid flooring thickness than you think?
+We know it to be true.
+When customers ask this question, what is the best hybrid flooring thickness? the answer can take some time to explain adequately.

 Overview: